zgaleday/BD4H_L1000/readme.md

 to the top of the file

 This is good to go for training an model creation!
 See description above for details!

+#### Running Feature Selection
+We are running recursive feature selection and the current implementation would run before each model training.
+It is therefore recommended to either use our preselected features or run feature selection once (saving you file see docstring in comment) otherwise result reproduction will take several days most likely.
+1) Navigate to line 91 of models.py
+2) sets the select_feats parameter of model.fit == True
+3) Run main.py as before.
+If you want to run single models you can remove models from the array in main.py.
+Valid arguements are "logistic", "tree", "forest", "nnet", "adaboost", "extra", "SVC"